KerviRamos/Git-VCS-Resources/README.md

   <img src="png/objects.png" width = 500>
 </p>

-The "blob" object is responsible for storaging the content present inside the files only.
+The "blob" object stores the content present inside the files only.
 The blob object will consist of the created content inside the file(s) and its associated SHA1 hash key.
 The blob oject does not store the file name where the content live, instead the tree object is responsible for storaging the file name associted with the content.
 A "tree" object allows git to store the filename of the content, and also allows the user to store a group of files together.
 "Tree" objects are created from "blob" objects.
-In the same way content is stored in a file.
+Similar to how content is stored in a file.
 The "commit" object references the "tree" object and the associated blob objects.
 The "commit" object allows users to append additional information about the stored snapshot.
 The "commit" object appends the author and committer information, the date and time of the commit, and a description of the commit.
 The commit object allows users to recall a snapshot throught a single object, "commit" object, instead of remembering the SHA1 hassh value for the tree and blob objects to recall the snapshot.

 ### refs/
 The git reference directory stores the entire "commit" object history.
-Instead of remembering the SHA-1 value to display the commit object history, the refs/head file is used to reference the objects history using a reference names such as branches.
+Instead of remembering the SHA-1 value, the refs/head file references the objects history using a reference names such as branches.

 ### HEAD
-The "HEAD" file is a symbolic reference that allows you know your current location along the git commit history.
-The HEAD looks from the current location back to previous commits along the git commit history.
+The "HEAD" file is a symbolic reference that allows you to know your current location along the git commit history.

 ### index
-The index file warehouse all of the staged files (or tree objects) ready to be included in the next commit call.
-Whenever the user makes a commit, git gathers the staged information (tree objects < blob object) and save them in index file.
+The index file stores the staged information.

 ## Git Commands - Version Control Interface